jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 variant ransomware deployments
 observed by Huntress (25%).
-However, a long tail of uncategorized, unknown, or defunct (i.e strains assessed to no longer be actively deployed) make up the majority of all identified ransomware events (60%).
+However, a long tail of uncategorized, unknown, or “defunct” (i.e., strains assessed to no longer be actively deployed) make up the majority of all identified ransomware events (60%).